aljedaxi/zettel/pages/z_on_the_role_of_scientific_thought.md

 ##
 > "ALGOL 60 was a very inefficient language", while what he really meant was that with the equipment available to him, he and his people had not been able to implement ALGOL 60 efficiently
 ##
-> any odd collection of scraps of knowledge and an arbitrary bunch of abilities, both of the proper amount, do not constitute a scientific discipline
+> any odd collection of scraps of knowledge and an arbitrary bunch of abilities ... do not constitute a scientific discipline ...
 ##
 ##
 ##